Babette's Feast: Production

-Blixen's original story takes place in the Norwegian port town of Berlevåg, albeit in an inaccurate setting of multi-coloured wooden houses on a long fjord.
+Blixen's original story takes place in a Norwegian village called Berlevåg, which coincidentally shares its name with the port village of Berlevåg, which has multi-coloured wooden houses on a long fjord.
 However, when Axel researched locations in Norway, he found the settings were too idyllic and resembled a "beautiful tourist brochure".
 He shifted the location to the flat windswept coast of western Jutland and asked his set designer, Sven Wichmann, to build a small grey village offering very few or no attractions.
 Mårup Church, a plain Romanesque church built around 1250 on a remote seaside cliff near the village of Lønstrup, was used as a backdrop.
-Somewhat ironically, the actual village of Berlevåg is not on a fjord, but directly on the Barents sea, and is subject to strong winds—very much similar to Axel's vision.
+Somewhat ironically, the actual village of Berlevåg is not on a fjord, but directly on the Barents Sea, and is subject to strong winds—very much similar to Axel's vision.

 Axel altered the setting from a ship-filled harbor to fishermen's rowboats on a beach.
 He said the changes would highlight Blixen's vision of Babette's life in near complete exile.

 The Nordisk Film production company suggested the cast of Babette's Feast should include only Danish actors to reduce production costs.
 However, Axel wanted Danish, Swedish and French actors to play the roles for the sake of authenticity.
 Axel was supported by the Danish Film Institute's consultant, Claes Kastholm Hansen, who also agreed the cast should include international stars.
 The title character of Babette was initially offered to Catherine Deneuve.
 Deneuve was interested in the part but was concerned because she had been criticized in her past attempts to depart from her usual ‘sophisticated woman’ roles.
 While Deneuve deliberated for a day, Axel met with French actress Stéphane Audran.
-Axel remembered Audran from her roles in Claude Chabrol's films Violette Nozière (1978) and Poulet au vinaigre (1985).
+Axel remembered Audran from her roles in Claude Chabrol's films Violette Nozière (1978) and Cop au Vin (1985).
 When Axel asked Chabrol (her former husband) about Audran's suitability, Chabrol said Audran was the archetype of Babette.
 Axel gave the script to Audran, told her that Deneuve was contemplating the role, and asked her if she might be able to respond before the next day.
 Audran called two hours later and said she wanted the role.
 The following day, Deneuve declined and Audran was officially cast.